Are you looking for the ultimate 5 days in London itinerary?

 You will find a huge statue honoring Nelson and guarding him are four massive lions found at the bottom of the statue.

-Look here: Grand London Half-Day Bicycle Tour
+Book Here: Grand London Half-Day Bicycle Tour

-Stop 2: See the UK’s Smallest Police Station
+Stop 2: The UK’s Smallest Police Station

 In days past, Londoners used Trafalgar Square as a gathering place to protest, utilizing their freedom of speech rights.
 This little police station was important in helping monitor the crowd’s behavior.

-Narrow slits were put into the bottom of a light post in the 1920s, so a police officer could observe the crowds’ activities.
-And should he want to call for reinforcements, the tiny station was connected to a nearby station by telephone.
+Narrow slits were put into the bottom of a light post in the 1920s so a police officer could observe the crowds’ activities.

 Here are some other unusual things to do in London for you to consider.

 Also located at Trafalgar Square is St. Martin in the Fields Church.
-Its’ East Window is an extraordinary display of contemporary art with a profound message.
+Its East Window is an extraordinary display of contemporary art with a profound message.

 Its austere and contemporary flair seems a bit out of place next to the opulent Baroque architecture of the church, and that is what makes it all the more striking.

-High above the main altar, the Warped Window has vertical and horizontal lines that form a cross with an opening in the center that allows light to enter into the inside of the church!
+High above the main altar, the Warped Window has vertical and horizontal lines that form a cross with an opening in the center that allows light to enter the inside of the church!

-Stop 4: Treat Yourself To Fabulous Exhibits At The National Gallery
+Stop 4: The National Gallery

-When you enter it is an excellent idea to get a map of the gallery so you can locate where the art you are most interested in is displayed.
+When you enter, it is an excellent idea to get a map of the gallery so you can locate where the art you are most interested in is displayed.

 Rembrandt, Cezanne, da Vinci, and van Gogh are but some of the artists that are featured.

-Stop 5: Head to Whitehall Street
+Stop 5: Whitehall Street

-As you meander, look for the gates of Downing Street.
+Look for the gates of Downing Street.
 The Prime Minister lives at 10 Downing Street, but there are no tours of this private residence.
 Nor can you visit it.

 However, you can visit 10 Adams Street.
 It has a front door that looks eerily similar to 10 Downing Street.
 It is a great place to catch a souvenir picture.